Irene Roberts (Home and Away): Development

 Irene was initially portrayed as a hateful drunk and Irene's bad behaviour earned her negativity from viewers.
 In 1992, Phillips revealed that while out in public she had been approached by strangers who called her the "really rotten bitch from Home and Away.

 The serial's official website describes Irene as: "your classic Aussie battler.
 Down to earth and with a wry sense of humour, she's always good for a yarn and a laugh.
 It doesn't matter who you are, young or old, Irene's door is always open to you."
 Irene is seen as a caring woman who constantly takes in children to foster, of this they say: "Helping kids in need has given her a second chance at being a mum, and the opportunity to make up for all the mistakes she made with her own kids."

-There were plans to write the character out of Home and Away in early 2002, however when new Script Producer Coral Drouyn arrived, she was horrified and decided to give the character strong storylines and ground her.
+There were plans to write the character out of Home And Away in early 2002, however when new Script Producer Coral Drouyn arrived, she was horrified and decided to give the character strong storylines and ground her.

-Lynne McGranger, who portrays Roberts, said of her role, "Having to play that 'losing your mind' stuff was really a stretch for something like Home And Away, and for someone like Irene, who's very comfortably swanning around Summer Bay for 13 or 14 years, making people cups of tea and solving their problems...Sometimes you get a little too comfortable and that really jolted me out of my comfort zone.
+McGranger said of her role, "Having to play that 'losing your mind' stuff was really a stretch for something like Home And Away, and for someone like Irene, who's very comfortably swanning around Summer Bay for 13 or 14 years, making people cups of tea and solving their problems...Sometimes you get a little too comfortable and that really jolted me out of my comfort zone.
 It was exhausting but exhilarating."